dozyio/js-libp2p-middleware-evm/README.md

 validate that each peer is holding 1 Eth.

-The middleware is run after connection setup and encryption / multiplexing is negotiated but before another streams is setup.
+The middleware is run after connection setup and encryption / multiplexing is negotiated but before another stream is setup.
 The middleware is mutual i.e. both sides run middleware checks, so it should run twice per connection.

 If the middleware fails, i.e. a peer isn't holding 1 Eth, the connection closes.